Humana is making real-time updates to our processes in response to COVID-19 so we can better serve and support our providers.

 We have made changes to benefits and administrative requirements to streamline processes and increase access to care.

 The Coronavirus Aid, Relief and Economic Security (CARES) Act, signed into law on March 27, includes provisions to temporarily suspend the Medicare sequester between May 1, 2020, and Dec.
 31, 2020.
 The Consolidated Appropriations Act 2021 extends the temporary sequestration suspension through March 31, 2021.
 During this time, Medicare plans will not have Centers for Medicare & Medicaid Services (CMS) premium and fee-for-service claim payments reduced, as they are currently.

 If you are a Humana Medicaid provider, please refer to the webpage for your particular state for the latest Medicaid-specific updates:

-Two call centers are at reduced capacity due to shelter in place requirements in specific geographies, and this may result in longer hold times than usual.
-We encourage providers to leverage self-service tools where possible through Availity.com.
+2 call centers are at reduced capacity due to shelter-in-place requirements in specific areas, and this may result in longer hold times than usual.
+We encourage providers to leverage self-service tools where possible through , link opens new window.

 The Humana credentialing team is applying any federal or state emergency regulations for COVID-19 including such items as:

 - Waiving site visit requirements

 - Approving licensed providers to practice outside of their licensed state